-Making the decision to buy a new piano can be difficult.
-We want to give you all of the information that you need to make the right decision.
-Below you will find information to help you decide whether you should buy a restored piano or a new piano.
+Making the decision to buy a piano can be difficult.
+We want to give you all the information that you need to make the right decision.
+Below you will find information to help you decide whether to buy a restored piano or a new piano.

 Should I buy a restored piano?

-Typically, a reputably named restored piano will have a superior tone compared to most modern pianos (see "FAQs").
-Good name brand pianos are: Steinway, Mason & Hamlin, Knabe, Chickering, Baldwin, and Heintzman to name a few.
+Typically, a reputably-named restored piano will have a superior tone compared to most modern pianos (see "FAQs").
+Reputable brand pianos include: Steinway, Mason & Hamlin, Knabe, Chickering, Baldwin, and Heintzman to name a few.
 Restored pianos have elegant cabinets, beautiful veneers, and often intricate engraving.
 These pianos hold their value better and are not made with chipboard, nor do they have plastic components.

 Many of these older makes have real ivory-covered keyboards, and were built by craftsmen who knew the importance of good, solid wood.
 Because of their high standards of craftsmanship, these pianos have a life-expectancy of 80-100 years before needing restoration.
 However, not all traditional pianos meet these high standards.
 Many lesser-known makes and models are not sturdy, or lack the musical craftsmanship necessary to give them a good sound.
 Selection of the proper piano is of the utmost importance.